philgyford/django-nested-inline-formsets-example/README.md

 		./manage.py runserver

-6. Log in to the Django Admin at http://127.0.0.1:8000/admin/ and add at least one Publisher.
+6. View the site at http://127.0.0.1:8000/  and add at least one Publisher.

-7. Then view the site http://127.0.0.1:8000/ You can follow the links to see all your Publishers, then choose a Publisher, then click the link to add or edit some Books.
-You'll then be on a page like http://127.0.0.1:8000/publishers/1/edit/ which is the form with its inline formsets.
+7. You can then click the link to add some Books to your Publisher.
+You'll then be on a page like http://127.0.0.1:8000/publishers/1/books/edit/ which is the form with its inline formsets.

 ![](example.png?raw=true)